sc13912/vmc-lattice-demo/README.md

 ```
 route add 169.254.171.0 mask 255.255.255.0 vpc-router-ip-address -p
 ```
-Now you should be able to acccess the frontend service using **Service1** DNS name.
+Now you should be able to acccess the `frontend` service using **Service1** DNS name.

 ![base_path](assets/base_path.png "Frotend application base path")

-If you use the path */backend*, we are calling the *backend* application hosted in *EKS cluster2*.
-The *backend* application will then call the Lambda function to retrieve the AWS Region where the application is located.
+If you use the path */backend*, we are calling the `backend` service hosted in *EKS cluster2*.
+The `backend` service will then call the `Lambda` function to retrieve the AWS Region where the application is located.

 ![eks_path](assets/eks_path.png "Frotend application eks path")

-If you use the path */lambda*, frontend will call directly the Lamba function to get the AWS Region:
+If you use the path */lambda*, `frontend` will call directly the `Lamba` function to get the AWS Region:

 ![lambda_path](assets/lambda_path.png "Frotend application lambda path")

-Now, if you use the path */vmc*, you will call the VMC backend service hosted at the Linux VMs on the SDDC.
+Now, if you use the path */vmc*, `frontend` will call the `vmc-backend` service hosted at the Linux VMs on the SDDC.

 ![vmc_path](assets/vmc_path.png "Frotend application vmc path")